-The surplus (as a percentage of income) achieved in 2018/19 of 20% was more than the percentage achieved in 2017/18 of 17% for the reasons described above.
+Our surplus (as a percentage of income) achieved in 2019/20 of 15% was less than the percentage achieved in 2018/19 of 20% for the reasons described above.
 In later years, we are modelling lower surpluses because expenditure is modelled to rise at a greater rate than income.
-This reflects an increasingly more challenging recruitment environment and the assumption that the current Home/EU undergraduate fee cap of £9,250 will not increase before 2021/22 at the earliest.
-Our expected surplus percentage, however, still provides the level required for financial sustainability and in all years we are forecasting a surplus which would be above the most recently published average for the sector (3.1% in 2017/18).
+This reflects a challenging recruitment environment and the assumption that the current UK undergraduate fee cap of £9,250 will not increase in the foreseeable future.
+Our expected surplus percentage, however, still provides the level required for financial sustainability and in all years we are forecasting a surplus which would be above the typical average for the sector of 3-5%.

-The percentage of our staff costs as a proportion of our total expenditure was 59% in 2018/19, 1% higher than in 2017/18, because staff costs rose by more than non-staff costs, for the reasons described above.
-The percentage is modelled to continue around the same level in the next two years, which would be above the current sector average (for 2017/18) of 54%.
+The percentage of our staff costs as a proportion of our total expenditure was 60% in 2019/20, 1% higher than in 2018/19, because staff costs rose by more than non-staff costs, for the reasons described above.
+The percentage is modelled to continue around the same level in the next two years, which would be slightly above the current sector average (for 2018/19) of 59%.

-The level of our Unrestricted Reserves as a percentage of our income has increased by 2% to 160% as at the year-end date of 31st July 2019, because of the surplus achieved during the year.
-We have forecast further increases in the next two years because of our modelled surpluses.
-All years compare favourably to the sector average (for 2017/18) of 129%.
+The level of our Unrestricted Reserves as a percentage of our income reduced by 5% to 155% as at the yearend date of 31st July 2020, because an increase in our LGPS pension liability exceeded our operating surplus for the year, leading to a reduction in our unrestricted reserves.
+We have forecast increases in the next two years because of our modelled surpluses.
+All years compare favourably to the sector average (for 2018/19) of 77%.

-Bank loans as a percentage of income remain low when compared to the 2017/18 sector average of 37%.
+Bank loans as a percentage of income remain low when compared to the 2018/19 sector average of 35%.
 We are repaying the current loan of £1.5m over 20 years and are not forecasting a requirement for any further loan financing at present.

-In all of the past few years our current ratio has remained consistently above the sector average, which was 1.6 in 2017/18.
+In all of the past few years our current ratio has remained consistently above the sector average, which was 1.6 in 2018/19.
 Our strong ratio reflects the high cash levels accumulated from surpluses generated in the past few years, and modelled for the next two years.